esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 2. See that Product Management set accessibility requirements from the start so that PMs & designers have tackled a lot of issues before the devs are involved.
 3. See that everyone uses a Contrast Ratio plugin or other accessibility plugins in Figma.

+## Section 4 - Using animation & motion safely

+>Animation can have profound accessibility implications, inducing a variety of responses in some people including motion sickness, distraction, seizure risk, and more.

+>In this section, we'll discuss how to use motion and animation, but most importantly, we'll discuss how to use them safely.

+### Lesson 1: Use animation & motion safely

 ## Useful resources
 TODO: Add more  useful links.
 - [The Web Content Accessibility Guidelines v.
 2.1](https://www.w3.org/WAI/standards-guidelines/wcag/)